Radcliffe, Greater Manchester

 Evidence of Mesolithic, Roman and Norman activity has been found in Radcliffe and its surroundings.
 A Roman road passes through the area, along the border between Radcliffe and Bury.
 Radcliffe appears in an entry of the Domesday Book as "Radeclive" and in the High Middle Ages formed a small parish and township centred on the Church of St Mary and the manorial Radcliffe Tower, both of which are Grade I listed buildings.

 Plentiful coal in the area facilitated the Industrial Revolution, providing fuel for the cotton spinning and papermaking industries.
 By the mid-19th century, Radcliffe was an important mill town with cotton mills, bleachworks and a road, canal and railway network.

 At the 2011 Census, Radcliffe had a population of 29,950.
 Radcliffe is predominantly a residential area whose few remaining cotton mill buildings are now occupied by small businesses.

+At the 2021 Census, the population of Radcliffe had seen an increase, rising to 31,307.

 History

 Toponymy

 The name Radcliffe is derived from the Old English words read and clif, meaning "the red cliff or bank", on the River Irwell in the Irwell Valley.
 The Domesday Book records the name as "Radeclive".
 Other archaic spellings include "Radclive" (recorded in 1227), and "Radeclif" (recorded in 1309 and 1360).
 The Radcliffe family took its name from the town.